 Oral and Poster Guidelines

-Oral Presentation Guidelines
+Oral Presentation Guidelines for Papers

 - You are welcome to use your own PowerPoint template, however if you would like to use the conference PowerPoint template please click here to download.